sudhirjadhav18/FrontEnd-Interview-Questions/README.md

 ### CSS

+- What is difference between *display:block* and *display: inline-block*

 ### Javascript

 - What is DOM?
 - What is Closure?
 - Write code of any Closure.
 - What is Hoisting?
+- What is undeclared, undefined and null?
+- What is difference between *var, let* and *const*

 ### Javascript Code